-The TOE is a multifunction printer (hereinafter referred to as "MFP") that offers Copy, Print, Universal Send, I-fax Receive, and Mail Box capabilities.
-The TOE also supports connection of a fax board as an option to provide the telephone-based fax transmission.
+The TOE is a multifunction printer (hereinafter referred to as "MFP") that offers Copy, Print, Universal Send, Internet Fax (hereinafter referred to as "I-fax"), and Box capabilities.

 The security functions provided by the TOE satisfy all security functional requirements, as required and defined in the Protection Profile for Hardcopy Devices, IEEE Std.
-2600.1TM -2009 [14] (hereinafter referred to as the "PP").
+2600.1^{TM} -2009 [14] (hereinafter referred to as the "PP").